houseabsolute/test-class-moose/README.md

 You may override this in a subclass.
 Currently returns all methods in a test class that start with `test_` (except for the test control methods).

+Please note that the behavior for `include` and `exclude` is also contained in this method.
+If you override it, you will need to account for those yourself.

 ### `runtests`